Last Updated on

 The vineyards in the Douro Valley produce the famous Port wine, and the whole region has been a UNESCO heritage site since 2001.
 While visiting the Douro Valley, some of the mandatory stops are Pocinho, Pinhão, Peso da Régua, and Miranda do Douro.

 There are a lot of ways to enjoy the Douro Valley on a tour from Porto.
-Here are four we recommend!
+Here are three we recommend!

 7. Viana do Castelo